 Your hearing health also relies on preventative measures, and that is where ear plugs and earmolds are an easy solution to protection from noise damage.
 Our ears are as differently shaped as the nose on our faces so a custom-fit earmold can make a big difference when blocking out sounds or in hearing more clearly for those who wear hearing aids.
 Custom-fit earmolds are also excellent for keeping the ear canal dry and healthy for all underwater activities.

 With over 30 million people experiencing some form of hearing loss, there’s a chance that you could have an impairment and not even know it.
-Dr. Kennedy is licensed through the state of South Dakota to dispense hearing aids.
+Dr. Huerta, Dr. Dunn is licensed through the state of South Dakota to dispense hearing aids.
 She can provide patients with hearing aids that are adequately fit to the patient’s loss, giving them the most benefit.
 West River Audiology provides different tiers of technology for hearing aids, ranging in price.
 From in-the-ear hearing aids to behind-the-ear hearing aids, we can determine the best treatment options for you and your loved one.

 Hearing aids have come a very long way in terms of design and usability.
 Smart hearing aids are the most popular and effective treatment option for any type of hearing loss because they offer automatic functionality.
 This allows users to interact with their environment naturally while the device’s algorithms enhance desired sound in real time.
 With smart hearing aids, you can easily synchronize all your devices (whether it be a smartphone, tablet or even your smart tv!) and navigate between audio sources with ease without sacrificing discretion or audio quality.
 Plus, hearing aid design has become sleeker and more modern, so you don’t have to worry about dealing with clunky models.
 You can move forward with your life and hear better than ever before!